hankeceli/Data_Analysis/README.md

 * @ハン Keçeli規制 Han and @Burak Çolakoğlu: Adopt Task2 code to find the other groups (Mention network - who mentioned who and how many times) (by Saturday, Aug4)

 ### Task1: Unique tweets
-We collected tweets from two developer accounts.
+We collected tweets using two developer accounts.
 Therefore, we need to filter duplicate tweets.

 Run:
 * pyspark rmvDuplicates.py